GREAT BRADFORDS JUNIOR SCHOOL

 Tables or number facts and My Maths

 To learn their times tables or other number facts provided by the teacher.
 As the children get older they should have instant recall of both multiplication and division facts in a random order.
+More information, including the expectations of the national curriculum, can be found on the Multiplication Tables page.

 The children will also be set a half termly project linked to their topic which they can complete over a period of time – more detailed information will be provided from the class teachers.